-On September 8, 2023, we entered into a Sales Agreement with Ascendiant Capital Markets, LLC, as sales agent to sell Shares from time to time, through an ATM Offering as defined in Rule 415 under the Securities Act.
-On September 8, 2023, we filed a prospectus supplement with the SEC relating to the offer and sale of up to approximately \$9.8 million in shares of common stock in the ATM Offering.
+On September 8, 2023, we entered into an At-the-Market Issuance Sales Agreement with Ascendiant Capital Markets, LLC, as sales agent to sell shares of our Common stock, having an aggregate offering price of up to approximately \$9.8 million (the "Shares") from time to time, through an "at the market offering" (the "ATM Offering") as defined in Rule 415 under the Securities Act.
+On September 8, 2023, we filed a prospectus supplement with the SEC relating to the offer and sale of up to approximately \$9.8 million in shares of Common Stock in the ATM Offering.